marcbowes/marcbowes.github.io/_posts/2011-09-29-do-not-use-nested-timeouts-in-ruby.markdown

 T3 to wake up first and raise an error in M. This causes T60 to be killed.
 However, under load the following can happen:

-* T3 and T60 both go to sleep
+* T3 and T60 both go to sleep.
-* M starts executing
+* M starts executing.
-* T3 oversleeps because it doesn't get scheduled back in in time
+* T3 oversleeps because it doesn't get scheduled back in in time.
-* If T3 oversleeps to the point where T60 also wants to wake up, all bets are off
+* If T3 oversleeps to the point where T60 also wants to wake up, all bets are off.
-* If T60 is scheduled in now, it will raise an error in M
+* If T60 is scheduled in now, it will raise an error in M.
 * M will now leave the outer `timeout` block and progress to it's `rescue` clause.
 Because of the `rescue`, the `ensure` which would kill off T3 is not yet run.